swiftlang/swift-evolution/proposals/0433-mutex.md

 extension Mutex: Sendable where State: ~Copyable {}

 extension Mutex where State: ~Copyable {
-  /// Calls the given closure after acquring the lock and then releases
+  /// Calls the given closure after acquiring the lock and then releases
   /// ownership.
   ///
   /// This method is equivalent to the following sequence of code: